square/connect-php-sdk/docs/Api/TransactionsApi.md

 Charge

 Charges a card represented by a card nonce or a customer's card on file.
-Your request to this endpoint must include _either_:  - A value for the `card_nonce` parameter (to charge a card nonce generated with the `SqPaymentForm`) - Values for the `customer_card_id` and `customer_id` parameters (to charge a customer's card on file)  When this response is returned, the amount of Square's processing fee might not yet be calculated.
+Deprecated - recommend using [CreatePayment](#endpoint-payments-createpayment)  Your request to this endpoint must include _either_:  - A value for the `card_nonce` parameter (to charge a card nonce generated with the `SqPaymentForm`) - Values for the `customer_card_id` and `customer_id` parameters (to charge a customer's card on file)  When this response is returned, the amount of Square's processing fee might not yet be calculated.
 To obtain the processing fee, wait about ten seconds and call [RetrieveTransaction](#endpoint-transactions-retrievetransaction).
 See the `processing_fee_money` field of each [Tender included](#type-tender) in the transaction.

 ### Example
 ```php